Q. How much does a new kitchen cost?

 Q. Do you also quote joinery for NEW homes / extensions?

 Yes, in addition to replacing existing kitchens with new kitchens, we also quote for new homes & extensions.
-You will need to provide the detailed drawings (floorplan & elevations) as completed by your architect/draftsman and we charge $77 to quote (this fee is 100% refundable when you accept the job).
+You will need to provide the detailed drawings (floorplan & elevations) as completed by your architect/draftsman and we charge $88 to quote (this fee is 100% refundable when you accept the job and will be deducted from the final balance owing).

 Or alternatively we can design the joinery for you for a fee with our own in-house designer, Christine.
 She will guide you through the whole design process from conception to completion, see our 'Design' page for more information.